mmarcec007/mmarcec007/README.md

 # Hi there I'm Mark Marčec aka Marky👋

 I'm full stack web developer from Croatia.
 I have bsc in computer engineering and several years of work experience as a full stack dev working on both frontend and backend.
-Beside developing, I love to play CoD, dancing or training for Airsoft.
+Beside developing, I love to play CoD, watching local soccer games or training for Airsoft.

 Current Emplyment:
 * ZEF Development (Convoworks)